clij/clij-docs/faq.md

 Images and buffers are defined in the OpenCL standard.
 We tried to have as many operations as possible compatible to both, images and buffers.
 Differences are:
 * When applying affine transforms and warping to images, linear interpolation is used.
 When using buffers, the nearest neighbor pixel delivers the resulting intensity.
 * Images are not generally supported by GPU devices runnning OpenCL 1.1.
+* For filters which access the local neighborhood of pixels, using images brings performance gain.

 We recommend using buffers in general for maximum device compatibility.

 [Back to CLIJ documentation](https://clij.github.io/)